beets3d/FutureMakers/docs/projects/next-gen-character-design/index.md

 **Creative Ideation and Character Design Thinking**

-- Use ChatGPT to create reference images for character appearance design.
+- Use ChatGPT/Doubao AI to create reference images for character appearance design.
 - Use Tripo AI to generate the prototype of the character's 3D model.

 **Digital Modeling and Sculpting Skills**